mb-projects/mbtheme-mtalents/README.md

 # mbtheme
-WordPress Theme Framework with modular system
+Starter Theme for WordPress with modular system